Saran-nns/sorn/paper/paper.md

 # Summary

-Self Organizing Recurrent Neural(SORN) network is a class of neuro-inspired artificial network.
-It is proven that these class of networks can mimic neocortical circuits ability of learning and adaptation through neuroplasticity mechanisms.
-Structurally, SORN networks consists of pool of excitatory neurons and small population of inhibitory neurons.
-The network uses five fundamental plasticity mechanisms found in neocortex of brain, namely spike timing dependent plasticity, intrinsic plasticity, synaptic scaling, inhibitory spike timing dependent plasticity and structural plasticity [@zheng2013network; @lazar2009sorn; @papa2017criticality] for optimizing its parameters.
-With the help of mathematical tools, SORN network simplifies the underlying structural and functional connectivity mechanisms that are responsible for learning and memory in brain.
+The self-organizing recurrent neural(SORN) network is a class of neuro-inspired artificial networks.
+This class of networks has been shown to mimic the ability of neocortical circuits to learn and adapt through neuroplasticity mechanisms.
+Structurally, the SORN network consists of a pool of excitatory neurons and a small population of inhibitory neurons.
+The network uses five basic plasticity mechanisms found in the neocortex of the brain, namely spike-timing-dependent plasticity, intrinsic plasticity, synaptic scaling, inhibitory spike-timing-dependent plasticity, and structural plasticity [@zheng2013network; @lazar2009sorn; @papa2017criticality] to optimize its parameters.
+Using mathematical tools, SORN network simplifies the underlying structural and functional connectivity mechanisms responsible for learning and memory in the brain.

-`sorn` is a Python package designed for Self Organizing Recurrent Neural networks.
-While it is originally developed for SORN networks, it can also serve as an ideal research package for Liquid State Machines in general.
-The detailed documentation is provided at [https://self-organizing-recurrent-neural-networks.readthedocs.io/en/latest/](self-organizing-recurrent-neural-networks.readthedocs.io).
-Further to extend the applications of this network, a demonstrative example of neuro robotics experiment with OpenAI gym [ @brockman2016openai] is also provided at [sorn package](https://github.com/Saran-nns/sorn/).
+'sorn' is a Python package designed for Self Organizing Recurrent Neural Networks.
+While it was originally developed for SORN networks, it can also serve as an ideal research package for Liquid State Machines in general.
+The detailed documentation can be found at [https://self-organizing-recurrent-neural-networks.readthedocs.io/en/latest/](self-organizing-recurrent-neural-networks.readthedocs.io).
+To extend the potential applications of this network, a demonstrative example of a neuro-robotics experiment using OpenAI Gym [ @brockman2016openai] is provided at [sorn package](https://github.com/Saran-nns/sorn/).

-## Statement of the need:
+## Statement of need

-Reservoir computing models are neuro inspired artifical neural networks.
-RC networks have either sparse or densly connected units with fixed connection weights.
-Unlike other RC models, SORN has synaptic weights controlled by neuro inspired plasticity mechanisms.
-The network has two distinct pools of excitatory and inhibitory reservoirs competing with each other to remain in subcritical state suitable for learning.
-Sub critical regime is a state between chaos and order, otherwise "edge of chaos".
-At this state, network has intrinsic dynamics with strong affinity towards order, yet sensitive to external perturbations.
-Under plasticity mechansisms, the network has the ability to overcome the perturbations and return to their subcritical dynamics.
-That self-adaptive behavior is otherwise called Self Organization.
-Building such network with synergestic combination of plasticity mechanisms from scratch  require deeper understanding of neurophysiology and softcomputing. `sorn` reduces the cognitive load of the theorists, experimentalists or researchers there is a need for a realiable package that encapsulates all plasticity mechanisms with high degree of reliability and flexibility.
+Reservoir computing models are neuroinspired artificial neural networks.
+RC networks have either sparsely or densely connected units with fixed connection weights.
+Unlike other RC models, SORN has synaptic weights controlled by neuroinspired plasticity mechanisms.
+The network has two distinct pools of excitatory and inhibitory reservoirs that compete to remain in a subcritical state suitable for learning.
+The subcritical state is a state between chaos and order, also called the "edge of chaos".
+In this state, the network has momentum with a strong affinity for order, but is sensitive to external perturbations.
+Through plasticity mechanisms, the network has the ability to overcome the perturbations and return to its subcritical dynamics.
+This self-adaptive behavior is also referred to as self-organization.
+To build such a network with a synergistic combination of plasticity mechanisms from scratch requires a deeper understanding of neurophysiology and soft computing. sorn' reduces the cognitive load of theorists, experimenters or researchers by encapsulating all plasticity mechanisms with a high degree of reliability and flexibility.

-There are few other open source code [sorn v1](https://github.com/delpapa/SORN), [sorn v2](https://github.com/delpapa/SORN_V2), for SORN network but they are found to be publication specific and are not general purpose software packages.
-However, `sorn` is flexible package that allows researchers to develop the network of their interest provided them the freedom to choose the combination of plasticity rules of their choice.
-Further, it is easy integrate `sorn` with machine learning frameworks like PyTorch and reinforcement learning toolkits like OpenAI Gym.
-Overall, `sorn` provide a research enviroment for computational neuroscients to investigate self organization, adaptation, learning, memory and behavior of brain circuits by reverse engineering neuronal plasticity mechanisms.
+There are few other open source codes [sorn v1](https://github.com/delpapa/SORN), [sorn v2](https://github.com/delpapa/SORN_V2), for SORN network, but they are considered publication specific and are not general purpose software packages.
+However, 'sorn' is a flexible package that allows researchers to develop the network of their interest, provided they have the freedom to choose the combination of plasticity rules of their choice.
+Moreover, it is easy to integrate 'sorn' with machine learning frameworks such as PyTorch and reinforcement learning toolkits such as OpenAI Gym.
+Overall, 'sorn' provides a research environment for computational neuroscientists to study self-organization, adaptation, learning, memory, and behavior of brain circuits by reverse engineering neural plasticity mechanisms.

-## Library Overview:
+## Library Overview

-`sorn` package heavily depend on Numpy [@harris2020array] for numerical computations and analysis methods, seaborn and matplotlib [@barrett2005matplotlib] for visualization.
-The network is developed broadly in 5 classes; `SORN` object encapsulates all required functions that instantiate network variables like connection weights and thresholds. `Plasticity` inherits objects from `SORN` and implements plasticity rules using `stdp()`, `ip()`, `ss()`, `sp()`and `istdp()` methods . `NetworkState` has methods that evaluates excitatory and inhibitory network states at each timestep and finally the `MatrixCollection` objects behave as a memory cache.
-It collects the network states and keep track of the variables like weights and thresholds as the network evolves during simulation and training.
+The package 'sorn' is heavily dependent on numpy [@harris2020array] for numerical computation and analysis methods, seaborn and matplotlib [@barrett2005matplotlib] for visualization.
+The network is roughly constructed in 5 classes; the object 'SORN' encapsulates all the required functions that instantiate network variables such as connection weights and thresholds.
+'Plasticity' inherits objects from 'SORN' and implements plasticity rules with methods 'stdp()', 'ip()', 'ss()', 'sp()'and 'istdp()' .
+'NetworkState' has methods that evaluate excitatory and inhibitory network states at each time step and finally 'MatrixCollection' objects behave like a memory cache.
+It collects the network states and keeps track of variables such as weights and thresholds as the network evolves during simulation and training.

-The network can be instantiated, simulated and trained using two classes `Simulator` and `Trainer` which inherit objects from `SORN`.
+The network can be instantiated, simulated and trained using two classes 'Simulator' and 'Trainer' which inherit objects from 'SORN'.

-The library can be installed by using python package manager `pip` as;
+The library can be installed as using the Python package manager 'pip';

 ```python
     pip install sorn